 The UAW-GM cohort mortality study was originally designed to assess the health effects of occupational exposures.
 Details regarding the study have been described extensively in previous publications.15,16 Here, we describe the more recent subset of the cohort included in this analysis.

-Study Population: The UAW-GM cohort includes all hourly workers identified through company records at three automobile manufacturing plants in Michigan who were hired between January 1 1938 and January 1, 1983, and worked for at least three years.
-The study population for this analysis includes the more recent subset employed in 1970 or later.
-Plant 1, located in the urban center of Detroit, employed almost all the Black subjects in the cohort.
-Plant 2 was located 50 miles west in a small town best known as the site of the Willow Run manufacturing complex during World War II.17 Plant 3 was further upstate in a once thriving lumber and manufacturing center that suffered high unemployment and population loss in the late 0Mortality follow-up begins in 1970 and ends in 2015.
-Less than 0.6% of the subjects have been lost to follow-up.
+Study Population: The UAW-GM cohort includes all hourly workers identified through company records at three automobile manufacturing plants in Michigan who were hired between January 1, 1938 and January 1, 1983, and worked for at least three years.
+The study population for this analysis includes only the more recent subset employed in 1970 or later.
+Plant 1, located in Detroit, employed almost all the Black subjects in the cohort.
+Plant 2 was located 50 miles west in a small town best known as the site of the Willow Run manufacturing complex during World War II.17 Plant 3 was further upstate in a once thriving lumber and manufacturing center that suffered high unemployment and population loss in the late 1900s.
+1990s.
+Mortality follow-up begins in 1970 and ends in 2015.
+Less than 0.6% of the subjects were lost to follow-up.

 Exposure: The primary exposure is worker exit, defined as employment termination at the three plants, and measured in two ways.
-In the first analysis, time-varying employment status (active or inactive) was used as an indicator of leaving work.
+First, we used time-varying employment status (active or inactive) as an indicator of leaving work.

 In the second analysis, we defined exposure as the age at worker exit in order to distinguish retirement from early worker exit.
 During the follow-up period, unionized jobs at GM offered generous benefits and wages.
-Though benefits and wages eroded over the past 50 years, these jobs remained attractive relative to other employment options available for noncollege workers.
-Particularly in the smaller industrial towns where Plants 2 and 3 were located, there were few attractive employment options during this period.
+Though benefits and wages eroded over the past 50 years, these jobs remained attractive relative to other employment options available for less-educated workers.
+Particularly in the smaller industrial towns where Plants 2 and 3 were located, workers had few attractive employment options during this period.
 Retirement benefits depended on a combination of age and tenure and were specified in contract negotiations between GM and the UAW.
 In 1950, a worker could retire with full benefits after 10 years of employment at age 65.
 In 1964, the age of eligibility for early retirement with partial benefits decreased from 62 to 55.18

 All of this informed our decision to categorize age at worker exit, with the reference group defined as leaving work after age 55, when the decision to retire was likely to be voluntary.
 We assume that workers who left GM earlier, when they were younger than 55 and ineligible for benefits, were less likely to have left voluntarily.19

-Outcome: Data on vital status and cause of death were obtained through the Social Security Administration, the National Death Index, company records, death certificates, and state mortality files.20 The ICD codes for suicide are E950 - E959 (ICD-9) and U03, X60 - X84, and Y87 (ICD-10).
+Outcome: Data on vital status and cause of death were obtained through the Social Security Administration, the National Death Index, company records, death certificates, and state mortality files.20 We used diagnostic codes for suicide from the International Classification of Diseases (ICD) 9th and 10th revisions.
+Codes included in the present study included E950 - E959 (ICD-9) and U03, X60 - X84, and Y87 (ICD-10).
 The ICD codes for overdose are: E850- E858 and E980 (ICD-9) and X40 - X44 and Y10 -Y14 (ICD-10).

 Covariates: Individual characteristics, including year of birth, sex (male or female), race (White, Black, or unknown), and work-site (Plant 1, 2, or 3) were obtained from company records.
 Prior to 1970, race was not systematically recorded on GM employment records at hire.
-Subjects with unknown race (7.7%) were assumed to be White in this analysis based on the observed racial composition by plant over calendar time.21 The analyses were restricted to men because there were too few cases among women(10 suicides and 3 fatal overdoses).
+Subjects with unknown race (7.7%) were assumed to be White in this analysis based on the observed racial composition by plant over calendar time.21 The analyses were restricted to men because the outcome was too infrequent among women workers (10 suicides and 3 fatal overdoses).